 Free 12-week Marathon Training Plan in PDF

-You can down my Free 12-week Marathon Training Plan for Beginners in PDF version so that it is handy for you when you need it. (pdf-Google Drive).
+You can check out my Free 12-week Marathon Training Plan for Beginners in a PDF version so that it is handy for you when you need it. (pdf-Google Drive).

 Simple Breakdown of your 12-week Marathon Traning Plan: